 Would I Recommend the Timbuk2 Aviator?

 YES!
 I am in love with the Timbuk2 Aviator.This is by far my favorite bag I’ve traveled with.
 I highly recommend it for anyone who likes to travel carry-on only and needs a backpack that is sturdy, stylish, and can safely hold a laptop.
 The Timbuk2 Aviator is an ideal bag for digital nomads.

 If you want to get the exact bag I have (Timbuk2 has different versions), then be sure to look at this model of the Timbuk2 Aviator on Amazon.

-*This post contains affiliate links, which means I may get a tiny commission if you choose to buy a product through a link I provide.
-Timbuk2 did NOT sponsor this post or ask me to write it, and I bought their bags with my own money.
+*Though this post has affiliate links, Timbuk2 did NOT sponsor this post or ask me to write it, and I bought their bags with my own money.
 Just to clarify :)